millooo94/etna-faker/README.md

 The library follows the principles and conventions of the PHP community, ensuring compatibility with existing PHP projects and frameworks.
 Etna Faker leverages the power of Faker, a widely-used PHP library for generating fake data, and extends it with Catania-specific data generation capabilities.

 ## Features
-- **Fake Catania First Names**: Generate realistic first names specific to the Catania province.
+- **First Names**: Generate realistic first names specific to the Catania province.

-- **Fake Catania Last Names**: Generate realistic last names specific to the Catania province.
+- **Last Names**: Generate realistic last names specific to the Catania province.

-- **Catania Addresses**: Create realistic Catania addresses with random street names and house numbers.
+- **Addresses**: Create realistic Catania addresses with random street names and house numbers.

-- **Catania Cities**: Create realistic Catania cities specific to the Catania province.
+- **Cities**: Create realistic Catania cities specific to the Catania province.

-- **Catania Emails**: Generate realistic emails containing first and last names specific to the Catania province.
+- **Emails**: Generate realistic emails containing first and last names specific to the Catania province.